 However, what you gain in the winter is the majestic ice caves which aren’t accessible in the summer due to structural stability.
 The snow covered landscape is also stunning and gives the island and completely different look.

 As the low season, you’ll deal with much smaller crowds and prices to drop (particularly flights).
-Don’t expect any price breaks on car rentals though.
+Don’t expect any price breaks on car rentals except if you use the Blue Car Rental coupon code which you’ll find in the Driving in Iceland tips.

 In between you have the shoulder season in May and September.
 These are the transitional months between summer and winter.
 What’s great about this season is that you get the best of both seasons.